ernest-rudnicki/chess-3d/README.md

 # Chess-3d
 A small chess game in created in `three.js`.
 It uses `webpack` as a bundling tool.
 The game has a simple AI system based on the minimax algorithm with alpha beta pruning.
-In order to not the main thread (and do not block entire application) the AI is instantiated on a `webworker` instance.
+In order to not block the main thread (and do not freeze entire application) the AI is instantiated on a `webworker` instance.

 ## Deployed version
 #### Important!